rjframe/surf-vcr/README.md

-# Surf-vcr - Replay and Record HTTP sessions
+# Surf-vcr - Record and Replay HTTP sessions

-Surf-vcr is a testing middleware for the [Surf](https://github.com/http-rs/Surf) HTTP client that records your sessions to replay them later.
+Surf-vcr is a testing middleware for the [Surf](https://github.com/http-rs/Surf) HTTP client that records your HTTP sessions to provide deterministic testing of your HTTP clients.

+The high-level design is based on [VCR](https://github.com/vcr/vcr) for Ruby.

+Source code is available on [sr.ht](https://git.sr.ht/~rjframe/surf-vcr) and [Github](https://github.com/rjframe/surf-vcr).
+Patches may be sent via either service, but the CI is running on sr.ht.

 ## Table of Contents